marlin002/nina/docs/scraper_job.md

 ### HTML Parsing
 - Uses Nokogiri for HTML parsing
-- Attempts to find articles using common CSS selectors (in priority order):
-  - `.paragraph` elements (primary selector for AV.se and government sites)
-  - `article` elements
+- Looks specifically for `.provision` elements (legal/regulatory content)
-  - `.post`, `.entry`, `.article` classes
-  - Swedish-specific selectors: `.nyhet`, `.artikel`, `.news-item`
-  - Elements with "post", "article", "entry", "news", "nyhet", "artikel", or "paragraph" in class names
+- Extracts only the provision element and its children
-  - RSS/XML `item` elements
+- Skips pages that don't contain `.provision` elements
-- Falls back to treating entire page as single article if no articles found
 - Handles Swedish characters (å, ä, ö) correctly in UTF-8

 ### Content Extraction
-- **Title**: Extracts from `h1`, `h2`, `h3`, `.title`, or similar elements
 - **URL**: Resolves relative URLs to absolute URLs
-- **Content Filtering**: Prioritizes `.provision` div content when present (for regulatory/legal documents)
-  - If `.provision` div exists within article: extracts only that content and its children
+- **Content Source**: Uses the `.provision` element and all its children
-  - If no `.provision` div: extracts full article content
-- **Raw HTML**: Stores the filtered HTML content
+- **Raw HTML**: Stores the complete provision HTML content
 - **Plain Text**: Cleaned text with scripts/styles removed and whitespace normalized

-### Article Storage
+### Scrape Storage
-- Creates new Article records for new content
+- Creates new Scrape records for new content
-- Updates existing articles if content has changed
+- Updates existing scrapes if content has changed
 - Prevents duplicates based on URL and source
 - Sets `fetched_at` timestamp automatically
 - Handles validation errors gracefully